bytecodealliance/wasmtime/docs/contributing-testing.md

 ### Adding Specification-Style Wast Tests

 We use the spec testsuite as-is and without custom patches or a forked version.
-If you have a new test that you want to add to it, make sure it makes sense for every Wasm implementation to run your test (i.e. it isn't Wasmtime-specific) and send a pull request [upstream](https://github.com/WebAssembly/testsuite/).
-Once it is accepted in the upstream repo, we can update our git submodule and we'll start running the new tests.
+This probably isn't what you want to modify when adding a new Wasmtime test!

-Alternatively, if you have a Wasmtime-specific test that you'd like to write in Wast and use the Wast-style assertions, you can add it to our "misc testsuite".
+When you have a Wasmtime-specific test that you'd like to write in Wast and use the Wast-style assertions, you can add it to our "misc testsuite".
 The misc testsuite uses the same syntax and assertions as the spec testsuite, but lives in `tests/misc_testsuite`.
 Feel free to add new tests to existing `tests/misc_testsuite/*.wast` files or create new ones as needed.
-These tests are run as part of the `wasmtime-cli` crate.
+These tests are run as part of the `wasmtime-cli` crate's tests.

+If you have a new test that you think really belongs in the spec testsuite, make sure it makes sense for every Wasm implementation to run your test (i.e. it isn't Wasmtime-specific) and send a pull request [upstream](https://github.com/WebAssembly/testsuite/).
+Once it is accepted in the upstream repo, we can update our git submodule and we'll start running the new tests.